What is correlating in FX? - Nomura

-Analysts at Nomura offered the list of top 10 positive correlations that are now dominated by the relationship between JPY (crossed with EUR or USD) and various interest rate measures, including nominal swap rate differentials (2y, 5y, 10y) and the German and US 10y sovereign yield, respectively.
+In view of the analysts at Nomura, the list of top 10 positive correlations is now dominated by the relationship between JPY (crossed with EUR or USD) and various interest rate measures, including nominal swap rate differentials (2y, 5y, 10y) and the German and US 10y sovereign yield, respectively.

 “While the top 10 negative correlations show a degree of easing in correlations in the last two weeks, the list is now fully dominated by commodity prices (specifically the relationship between precious metals with JPY and NOK crossed with USD, and the relationship between oil prices with NOK, crossed with EUR or USD).”